-fisheries, industry, and commerce each among the best in Japan.
+Chiba Prefecture, which serves as our main sales area, has a well-balanced industrial structure, with agriculture, fisheries, industry, and commerce each among the best in Japan.
 In addition to a net population influx and further development of transportation infrastructure, the rich natural environment, including the sea, is a tourism resource, and the area has high potential for further development and growth in the future.

-With a population of approximately 6.27 million, Chiba Prefecture is the sixth most populous prefecture in Japan, and ranks third in terms of the net number of new residents moving in from other prefectures in Japan.
+With a population of 6.27 million, Chiba Prefecture is the sixth most populous prefecture in Japan, and ranks fourth in terms of the net number of new residents moving in from other prefectures in Japan.
 In addition to being blessed with abundant nature despite being situated in the greater metropolitan Tokyo area, Chiba Prefecture is characterized by its easy access to transportation, which has led to an increase in the number of young people, especially those raising children, moving into the area.

-1st | Kanagawa | 28,922 |
+1st | Tokyo | 58,489 |

 ---|---|---|

-2nd | Saitama | 22,479 |
+2nd | Kanagawa | 22,088 |

-3rd | Chiba | 18,225 |
+3rd | Saitama | 17,850 |

-4th | Tokyo | 10,815 |
+4th | Chiba | 16,375 |

-5th | Fukuoka | 7,691 |
+5th | Osaka | 13,071 |

 With its mild climate and the large geographical area, it occupies within the major economic consumption zone centering on greater metropolitan Tokyo, Chiba is among the top-ranked prefectures in Japan in terms of agricultural output and marine fisheries catch.
 In addition to its manufacturing industry in waterfront areas, its transportation infrastructure such as expressways and rail networks are well developed, making the area increasingly attractive as a factory location, forming a well-balanced industrial structure.